MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 ## How do I add Apple ID and certificate to storage?

-You can add your Apple ID and signing certificate as part of the distribution workflow or from **Account settings** -> **Developer accounts** by clicking the blue + button.
+You can add your Apple ID and signing certificate in two ways:

+1. While going through the Distribute upload wizard
+2. Navigating to **Account settings** -> **Developer accounts**  and click the blue **+** button.

 Secrets are store in a secure vault, to protect the confidentiality of your credentials.

-App Center uses your Apple ID to manage your provisioning profile and your signing certificate to re-sign for a release which includes all testers.
+App Center uses your Apple ID to manage your provisioning profile and your signing certificate to re-sign a release.

 ## How can app members use my Apple ID?